owncloud/ocis/ocis/adr/0011-global-url-format.md

 Currently, there is no `fileid` like parameter in the browser URL, making bookmarks of it fragile (they break when a bookmarked folder is renamed).

-The oCIS web UI just takes the path and uses the `/webdav` endpoint of the currently logged in user:
+The oCIS web UI just takes the path and uses the `/webdav` endpoint of the currently logged-in user:

 ```
 PROPFIND https://demo.owncloud.com/remote.php/webdav/path/to/resource